sebkolind/volcano/README.md

 Volcano ships with 2 plugins installed by default: `fb-page-plugin` and `google-analytics`.
 Use those as a guideline if you would like to write a plugin.

+Your plugin could have `.css` and `.js` files, and would automatically be added to the front-end.
+Read the section "CSS & JS" for more information.